wacncontent/CustomizeTool/removeCommentMooncakeOutput/articles/app-service-web/web-sites-enable-diagnostic-log.md

 	azure site log download webappname

-This will save the logs for the web app named 'webappname' to a file named **diagnostics.zip** in the current directory.
+This will save the logs for the web site named 'webappname' to a file named **diagnostics.zip** in the current directory.

 > [AZURE.NOTE] If you have not installed the Azure Command-Line Interface (Azure CLI), or have not configured it to use your Azure Subscription, see [How to Use Azure CLI](/documentation/articles/xplat-cli-install).